BookingBug/dev.bookingbug.com/docs/javascript-sdk/install.md

 - What is the name of your project?
 (No spaces in project name are allowed - use hyphens / underscores etc.)
 - What type of application do you want?
 (Public-bookings application, allows for an end user to book without logging in, the member application is naturally opposite to this).
 - What is your BookingBug company id?
 (The `company_id` can be obtained from the API Settings under BookingBug Advanced Settings e.g: ukw12345).
 - What is the API URL?
 (This can be obtained from the API Settings menu in your BookingBug account).
-(Need clairificaiton)

-Once all of the above has installed - cd to the folder [project_name] and run gulp `cd project_name`
+Once all of the above has installed - Navigate to the new folder yeoman created (this will be named after your project) and run:

 `gulp` to watch files for changes and to serve your application on [http://localhost:8000](http://localhost:8000)